Trinidad and Tobago: Contemporary era

 The PNM under Patrick Manning returned to power following the 1991 Trinidad and Tobago general election.
 Hoping to capitalise on an improvement in the economy, Manning called an early election in 1995, however, this resulted in a hung parliament.
 Two NAR representatives backed the opposition United National Congress (UNC), which had split off from the NAR in 1989, and they thus took power under Basdeo Panday, who became the country's first Indo-Trinidadian Prime Minister.
 After a period of political confusion caused by a series of inconclusive election results, Patrick Manning returned to power in 2001, retaining that position until 2010.

-In 2003 the country entered a second oil boom, and petroleum, petrochemicals and natural gas continue to be the backbone of the economy.
-Tourism and the public service are the mainstay of the economy of Tobago, though authorities have attempted to diversify the island's economy.
-A corruption scandal resulted in Manning's defeat by the newly formed People's Partnership coalition in 2010, with Kamla Persad-Bissessar becoming the country's first female Prime Minister.
-However, corruption allegations bedevilled the new administration, and the PP were defeated in 2015 by the PNM under Keith Rowley.
-In August 2020, the governing People's National Movement won general election, earning the incumbent Prime Minister Keith Rowley a second term in office.